Secure Your Machines with OAuth 2.0 and OpenID Connect

 Key Features of OpenID Connect:

-- Interoperability: Works seamlessly with various platforms and languages.
+- Interoperability: Works pretty smoothly with all sorts of platforms and programming languages.

 How They Work Together

-OAuth 2.0 and OpenID Connect can be used together to provide a secure way for machines to authenticate and authorize access to resources.
-Here’s how:
+When you use OAuth 2.0 and OpenID Connect together, it’s a really secure way for machines to prove who they are and get permission to access things.
+Here’s the general idea:

-- Resource Access: The machine uses this token to access protected resources.
+- Machine Uses the Token: The machine then uses this token to access the protected resources it needs.

 Comparison of OAuth 2.0 vs OpenID Connect